elypia/auto-avatars/README.md

 Add-on for Thunderbird that automatically populates contact photos with their Libravatar or Gravatar photo.

+You can install it from the [Thunderbird Add-ons](https://addons.thunderbird.net/en-US/thunderbird/addon/auto-avatars/) repository.

 The primary way to use this extension is to:

 1. Navigate to the **Address Book**